-Governors from Congressional Districts: Any Active member of the Bar, except a person who has previously served as a Governor for more than 48 consecutive months, may be nominated or apply for election as Governor from the Congressional District, or geographic regions within the Seventh Congressional District, in which such person resides.
+1. Governors from Congressional Districts: Any Active member of the Bar, except a person who has previously served as a Governor for more than 48 consecutive months, may be nominated or apply for election as Governor from the Congressional District, or geographic regions within the Seventh Congressional District, in which such person resides.

-Members that have served as Governors for more than 48 consecutive months at time of filing or application, are not eligible to be nominated or apply for election or appointment as Governor from the Congressional District, At-Large Governor position, or geographic regions within the Seventh Congressional District, in which such person resides, for a period of 36 months after the conclusion of that term of service.
+Members that have served as Governors for more than 48 consecutive months at time of filing an application, are not eligible to be nominated or apply for election or appointment as Governor from the Congressional District, At-Large Governor position, or geographic regions within the Seventh Congressional District, in which such person resides, for a period of 36 months after the conclusion of that term of service.
+Any disputes regarding the eligibility of a member to serve on the Board of Governors shall be addressed by the Board of Governors.

 - 2. At Large Governors: There will be a total of three At Large Governor positions. - a.
-Two At Large ("Member At Large Governor") Positions: Any Active member of the Bar, except a person who has previously served as a Governor for more than 48 months, may be nominated or apply.

-b.
-One Young Lawyer ("Young Lawyer At Large Governor") Position: Any Active lawyer member of the Bar who qualifies as a Young Lawyer may be nominated or apply for election as an At Large Governor.
+Two At Large ("Member At Large Governor") Positions: Any Active member of the Bar, except a person who has previously served as a Governor for more than 48 consecutive months, may be nominated or apply. - b.
+One Young Lawyer ("Young Lawyer At Large Governor") Position: Any Active lawyer member of the Bar who qualifies as a Young Lawyer as set forth in these Bylaws, except for a person who has previously served as a Governor for more than 48 consecutive months, may be nominated or apply. - 3.
+Filing of nominations and applications must be in accordance with this Article.